-In 1900, the town of Tooele boasted 1,200 residents and was snuggled against the Oquirrh mountains in a broad valley that opened up to the Great Salt Lake to the north.
+In 1900, the town of Tooele boasted 1,200 residents and was snuggled against the Oquirrh Mountains.
 This geography greatly influenced the economic development of the town in the 20th century.
 Mining and smelting had already become a big business in Salt Lake City by the dawn of the century.
 However, the geography of Salt Lake Valley was inhospitable to the operation of smelters because the fumes from the stacks could not always escape the valley easily.

 To avoid the complications that came from people’s outrage over the smelter smoke, Utah Consolidated Mining looked elsewhere to place a much-needed regional smelter.
 Pine Canyon was and ideal location for many reasons.
 The geography of Tooele Valley did not concentrate smoke like that of Salt Lake Valley.
 The slope of the canyon pushed the stacks high enough their toxic smoke did not float right down into the town of Tooele.
 The valley was still largely unpopulated.
 The 1900 census indicates less than 3,000 residents in the entire valley.
 Finally, the canyon was on the west side of the Oquirrh Mountains almost directly across from prosperous mines on the east.